hodquang/se691-conversational-agent/WebMining/README.md

 To enable pov conversion (default behaviour): ```python3 web_scraper.py```

 To disable pov conversion: ```python3 web_scraper.py --no-enable-pov-converter```

+The list of urls to scrape is contained in articles.py (The list of urls to scrape.
+Conventional standards likely would have been to use a ,json file, but this was easier at the time.)

 ## Future Work
 Some tools may have been helpful while building this module but unfortunately they weren't available at the time.
 It be useful to reevaluate them at a later date.